pschwyter/embed/README.md

 After robust testing, only the `beta` branch should be merged directly into `master` with admin approval

-Chaperone2 is setup to deploy automatically on merge to the `master` branch, using CircleCI, generating 2 Chaperone2 scripts `embed.js` and `embed.[git-hash 1st 8 chars].js` at `https://static.ada.support/`
+Embed is setup to deploy automatically on merge to the `master` branch, using CircleCI, generating 2 Embed scripts `embed.js` and `embed.[git-hash 1st 8 chars].js` at `https://static.ada.support/`

 ## Rollback Instructions ##

-To rollback a version of chaperone, simply revert the master branch to the last stable commit (will require admin access)
+To rollback a version of Embed, simply revert the master branch to the last stable commit (will require admin access)

 #### To list the commits ####